 Clearly, the Delta SkyMiles® Gold American Express Card won’t have United-specific benefits as the United℠ Explorer Card.
 Even if you’re primarily a Delta flyer, the Delta SkyMiles® Gold American Express Card isn’t the greatest card out there.
 In some ways, benefits are similar – except Delta-focused – to the ones you’ll receive with the United℠ Explorer Card.
-For example, you’ll earn 2x miles for Delta purchases, at restaurants worldwide and at U.S. supermarkets and 1x miles on all other spending.
+For example, you’ll Earn 2X Miles on Delta purchases, at restaurants worldwide, including takeout and delivery and at U.S. supermarkets.
 You'll pay a $0 introductory annual fee for the first year, then $99.
 Also, you’ll receive priority boarding, one bag free and 20% off in-flight purchases, similar to the United℠ Explorer Card.

 Still, its additional features aren’t overly impressive.
 We value Delta SkyMiles at only 1.3 cents each, on average, far below the 1.6 cents or more that United miles are worth.